 Quotas and limits

-There are also limits on Media CDN resources.
-These limits are unrelated to the quota system.
-Limits cannot be changed unless otherwise stated.
+There are also system limits on Media CDN resources.
+System limits can't be changed.

 Limits